AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/headless-journey/go-live.md

 * Take screenshots of the problem, if necessary
 * Document a way to reproduce the issue
 * Document the content the issue reproduces with
-* Log an issue throgh the AEM Support portal with the appropriate priority
+* Log an issue through the AEM Support portal with the appropriate priority

 ## Additional Resources {#additional-resources}